klm-lab/store/README.md

 We will immediately call your interceptor.<br>
 Original line is broken because `content.value` disappears.

-The job of that interceptor is to keep the value inside `data.content.value` safe.<br>, But if `data` changes, you need to know if that change will impact your value or not.
+The job of that interceptor is to keep the value inside `data.content.value` safe.<br>
+But if `data` changes, you need to know if that change will impact your value or not.

 You will never intercept change on `data.someThing` or `data.content.something`.